Moonstroke/PUCA/README.md

   The target function is automatically called with the varaible's address as parameter when the variable falls out of scope.
-This allows to implicitly call `free` on a `malloc`-ed variable implicitly.
-The prototype of the function is, with
-  *type* the type of the variable:
+This allows to implicitly call `free` on a `malloc`-ed variable.
+The prototype of the function is, with `type` the type of the variable:

       void my_cleanup_func(type*);
   so, for e.g. a `void*` variable, the prototype is: